District-Based Elections and Redistricting

 - To the extent possible, respect and minimize divisions to the boundaries of cities, counties, neighborhoods, and communities that have common interests; and

-- To comply with the WVRA to ensure that persons in protected classes of voters have an equal opportunity to elect representatives of their choice.
+- To comply with the WVRA, ensure that persons in protected voter classes have equal opportunities to elect representatives of their choice.
 The WVRA defines protected classes as "members of a race, color, or language minority group...referenced and defined in the federal voting rights act."

 The WVRA empowers local governments to address issues of polarized voting in local elections, defining it as:

 (V)oting in which there is a difference […] in the choice of candidates or other electoral choices that are preferred by voters of a protected class, and in the choice of candidates and electoral choices that are preferred by voters in the rest of the electorate.

 These provisions are primarily aimed at changing the elections of councilmembers or commissioners from at-large positions to district-based positions through the establishment of voting districts.

 - Bainbridge Island Municipal Code Ch.
 2.06 – Establishes three wards with two councilmembers to be elected from each ward and one to be elected at large

 - Everett City Council Districts – In 2018, Everett voters approved the adoption of city council districts.
 The webpage provides an overview of the process and future plans for redistricting.